 Ethical Guidelines for the Acceptance of Gifts and Donations

-2. The Institute of Fundraising highlights the importance of registered charities establishing clear policies on the acceptance and refusal of donations1.
-The Council for Advancement and Support of Education (CASE) provides guidelines and principles for UK universities to consider when developing policies and procedures with regard to the criteria that determine whether any particular benefaction should be accepted from any particular benefactor2.
-Reflecting the guidelines provided by both the Institute of Fundraising and CASE, this paper outlines the set of ethical principles under which the College will or will not pursue potential benefactions, and establishes procedures in the case of potentially controversial gifts or donors.
+2. The College is registered with The Fundraising Regulator (FR) which sets out a Code of Practice for fundraising, including standards on accepting, refusing and returning donations.
+The FR, the Charity Commission and the Chartered Institute of Fundraising all highlight the importance of registered charities establishing clear policies and the requirement of trustees to act in the best interests of the charity (1).
+The Council for Advancement and Support of Education (CASE) provides guidelines and principles for UK universities to consider when developing policies and procedures with regard to the criteria that determine whether any particular benefaction should be accepted from any particular benefactor (2).
+Reflecting on all the guidelines provided this paper outlines the set of ethical principles under which the College will or will not pursue potential benefactions, and establishes procedures in the case of potentially controversial gifts or donors.

 - Is there published or other credible evidence that the benefaction will be or has been made from a source that arises in whole or in part from an activity that: